Download your FREE Nutritious Snack Guide

 Jump to recipe Print Recipe

 It’s a New Year and many want to be healthier than last.
 What does that take?
 Often we set a resolution to begin new habits – going to the gym, meditating or drinking more water.
 However, adherence can be a challenge when we attempt many things at once.
 Today, I will highlight my Top 3 Strategies for a Healthier New Year!
-These science-based, impactful habits improve health and are rewarding enough to sustain throughout 2019.
+These science-based, impactful habits improve health and are rewarding enough to sustain throughout the new year.

 healthier new year